chrissimpkins/glue-docs/_build/html/_sources/install.txt

 Set Your PATH
 ----------------

-Open the Glue user settings file by navigating your menus to ``Preferences > Glue > Glue Settings - User``.
+Open the Glue user settings file by using the Sublime Text menus to navigate to ``Preferences > Glue > Glue Settings - User``.
 Include the following line in your JSON settings:

 .. code:: json